zmwangx/pyonedrive/README.rst

  pyonedrive
 ============

-This is a bare bones and badly-written [#]_ OneDrive batch uploader, using the new API.
+This is a bare-bones and badly-written [#]_ OneDrive batch uploader, using the new API.
 For a more complete OneDrive solution in Python, see `mk-fg/python-onedrive
 <https://github.com/mk-fg/python-onedrive>`_.
 Unfortunately,